This year's vaccine covers all expected flu strains, so no additional vaccinations should be necessary.

 Who should get the seasonal flu vaccine?

-Children between the ages of six months and eight years should receive a second dose at least four weeks after their first vaccination.
+Children between the ages of 6 months and 8 years should receive a second dose at least 4 weeks after their first vaccination.

 Additional information about influenza vaccination is available on the CDC website.

 This year, more than ever, getting a flu shot is important.
 Why?
 Symptoms of the flu can be similar to COVID-19.
-Visit the Centers for Disease Control and Prevention (CDC) website for more information on the importance of getting your flu shot this season.
+For more information, visit the CDC's Frequently Asked Influenza (Flu) Questions page.

 Flu vaccination clinic schedules by location